LENS: A Learnable Evaluation Metric for Text Simplification: Abstract

 \section{Abstract}

 Training learnable metrics using modern language models has recently emerged as a promising method for the automatic evaluation of machine translation.
-However, existing human evaluation datasets in text simplification are limited by a lack of annotations, unitary simplification types, and outdated models, making them unsuitable for this approach.
-To address these issues, we introduce the \datasetname~corpus that contains: \datasetnameFirst, comprising 12K human ratings on 2.4K simplifications of 24 systems, and \datasetnameSecond, a challenging simplification benchmark consisting of over 1K human ratings of 360 simplifications including generations from GPT-3.5.
-Training on \datasetnameFirst, we present \metricname, a \textbf{L}earnable \textbf{E}valuatio\textbf{n} Metric for Text \textbf{S}implification.
-Extensive empirical results show that \metricname~correlates better with human judgment than existing metrics, paving the way for future progress in the evaluation of text simplification.
-To create the \datasetname~datasets, we introduce \frameworkname, a human evaluation framework that rates simplifications from several models in a list-wise manner by leveraging an interactive interface, which ensures both consistency and accuracy in the evaluation process.
-Our metric, dataset, and annotation toolkit are available at \url{https://github.com/Yao-Dou/LENS}.
+However, existing human evaluation datasets for text simplification have limited annotations that are based on unitary or outdated models, making them unsuitable for this approach.
+To address these issues, we introduce the \datasetname~corpus that contains: \datasetnameFirst, comprising 12K human ratings on 2.4K simplifications of 24 past systems, and \datasetnameSecond, a challenging simplification benchmark consisting of over 1K human ratings of 360 simplifications including GPT-3.5 generated text.
+Training on \datasetname, we present \metricname, a \textbf{L}earnable \textbf{E}valuatio\textbf{n} Metric for Text \textbf{S}implification.
+Extensive empirical results show that \metricname~correlates much better with human judgment than existing metrics, paving the way for future progress in the evaluation of text simplification.
+We also introduce \frameworkname, a human evaluation framework that rates simplifications from several models in a list-wise manner using an interactive interface, which ensures both consistency and accuracy in the evaluation process and is used to create the \datasetname~datasets.